Matching Funding Programs

 - Research Manitoba generally accepts the results of the peer review process undertaken by the federal agency and the subsequent funding decisions of the federal agency.

-We are currently developing an information guide for this program, in the meantime please contact Marcie Fehr, Manager of Programs, if you have any questions.
+We are currently developing an information guide for this program.
+In the meantime, please contact our helpdesk if you have any questions.